-Students are expected to participate in all in-person sessions and real-time virtual sessions and meet deadlines and expectations for the course on their own time as noted in the syllabus.
+Students are expected to participate in all inperson sessions and real-time virtual sessions and meet deadlines and expectations for the course on their own time as noted in the syllabus.

-All College health and safety protocols must be observed while on campus.
+All College health and safety protocols should be observed while on campus.